Morpheus2962/Machine_learning/Cats_and_Dogs_NN/README.md

 # Cats and Dogs Convolutional Neural Network:

-  -This is my first attempt to make a Convolutional nueral network to make  a classifier.
-  -I have used Kaggle cats and dogs data as training data.
-  -I learned this all from Sentdex's tutorial.
+This is my first attempt to make a Convolutional nueral network to make  a classifier.
+I have used Kaggle cats and dogs data as training data.
+I learned this all from Sentdex's tutorial.

  ## Usage